gnowoel/talktive/README.md

 ## Firebase project

-Create a new Firebase project and and upgrade to the Blaze plan (in order to use Functions).
+Create a new Firebase project, and enable the following services:

-Enable the following services:

 * Authentication (Anonymous)
 * Realtime Database
 * Functions

-For Realtime Database, update the Security Rules with the content of `database.rules.json`.
+In order to use Cloud Functions, we need to upgrade the project to the Blaze plan (pay-as-you-go).

 ## Local setup